NathanaelA/v8-Natives/README.md

 - Tag your function for optimization
 - Run your Function
 - Verify that the v8 Engine optimized it.
 If it did not optimized it; then that means you have code that can't be optimized in it.

+#### ChangeLog
+v8 Internal function list has changed the following functions have been removed:
+- getV8Version
+- getOptimizationCount

+v8 Renamed:
+- ClearFunctionTypeFeedback to ClearFunctionFeedback